EGeorge2021r/Challenge20_Repo/README.md

 ## Execution Results
 The execution results can be viewed in the execution result folder with the following output screenshots:
-- Account Call logs
+- accountOne and accountTwo Call logs
 - Compiled smart contract
 - Contract balance tests for 1, 10 and 5 Ether
 - Smart Contract deployment screenshot
 - Deposit transactions screenshots
+- LastToWithdraw, LastTowithdrawAmount
-- LastToWithdraw, LastTowithdrawAmount and contractBalance screenshots
+- contractBalance screenshots